montagao/codex-buddy/README.md

 - ⚙️ Options page for configuring templates and review prompts
 - 📤 Paste helper for ChatGPT so the summary drops straight into a new conversation

+See the [privacy policy](./PRIVACY.md) for details on what data stays local.

 ## Quick Start

 ```bash